AkpaS/image-filter-starter-code/README.md

 ### Custom Domain Name
-The Image filter can be found here: http://udagram-image-filter-dev222222.us-east-1.elasticbeanstalk.com/
+The Image filter can be found here: http://udagram-image-filter-dev222222.us-east-1.elasticbeanstalk.com/ The Repository containing the solved Udagram Image Filter Code can be found here: https://github.com/AkpaS/image-filter-starter-code

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)